 I’m so excited about the release of Death on the Tower.
 Have you grabbed your copy yet?
 I hope you enjoy spending time with Haley in her new world of Boston 1931.
-In case you missed it, you can read the first two chapters here.

 If you’re familiar with Ginger Gold Mysteries you know that Ginger Gold is a fashionista.
 The series explores different fads throughout the Jazz Age.
 My latest spinoff series Higgins & Hawke Mysteries features the more practical Haley Higgins.
 Ginger and Haley are polar opposites in terms of personality and wardrobe choices, yet in their own way, each woman uses her sense of fashion to assert her independence.

 Flappers from the 1920s pushed boundaries of proprietary for women's attire.
 In the 20s many flappers wore pajama pants during visits to the beach or for bicycle outings although it was not yet acceptable to wear trousers outside of these activities.
 In the early 1930s, it was still a brazen act for women to wear pants publicly.

 Kate Hepburn shocked the world by wearing trousers between her sets on Hollywood.
 Marlene Dietrich also made headlines when she made an appearance at the 1932 premiere of The Sign of the Cross in a black tuxedo and fedora.
 In 1933, even First Lady Eleanor Roosevelt wore riding pants to the 1933 Easter Egg Roll.